jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 <a name="set_up_a_local_git_repository"></a>
 ### Set up a local Git repository

-#### DevOps Services web IDE
+#### DevOps Services Web IDE
-When you use a hosted Git repository with your Bluemix DevOps Services project, you work with both your local and remote repositories through the web IDE.
+When you use a hosted Git repository with your Bluemix DevOps Services project, you work with both your local and remote repositories through the Web IDE.

 1. Click **EDIT CODE** <img src="./images/editcode.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: 0px;"> and start coding!